-- Alan Silverwood 14″ x 12″ Heavy Duty Biscuit Trays also naturally non-stick.
+- Alan Silverwood 14″ x 12″ Heavy Duty Biscuit Trays.
+Also naturally non-stick.

 - Make a shopping list and stick to it!
 If it wasn’t on your shopping list before you went into the sales then it isn’t something you actually need.

 - Price check.
-You want to check where it is selling for the best price currently and how that compares with it’s historical prices.
-Camelcamelcamel can help lists historical prices of products on Amazon so that you can find out when a product was at it’s rock bottom price and how much that was.
+Check where it is selling for the best price currently and how it compares to the price historically.
+Camelcamelcamel can help lists historical prices of products on Amazon.
+You can find out when a product was at it’s rock bottom price and how much that was.